It’s the ultimate LLC showdown: Florida vs. Delaware. Both states have their advantages, but which one is the right choice for your business?

 Why Choose a Delaware LLC

 When you form an LLC, your name and designated business address will be used for a variety of purposes.
 It’ll be on websites, packaging, client communications, paperwork… the list goes on.
-However, if you choose your LLC location with intention (read more for the perfect pairing), you can prevent this information from getting into the wrong hands.
+However, if you choose your LLC location with intention, you can prevent this information from getting into the wrong hands.

 The state of Delaware provides LLC owners with exceptional privacy protection.
-Since you aren’t required to list member names and addresses in your filings, you can essentially run your business anonymously, if you wish to do so.
-You’ll never have to worry about unsolicited mail, or worse, angry customers showing up at your house demanding refunds or worse stalking you.
+Since you aren’t required to list member names and addresses in your filings, you can essentially run your business anonymously if you wish to do so.
+You’ll never have to worry about unsolicited mail, or worse, angry customers showing up at your house demanding refunds.

 Want to take it a step further?
 Pair your Delaware LLC with a Delaware virtual mailbox (which gets you a US-based commercial business address) to cover all of your bases and ensure your privacy won’t be compromised in any way.